What do we learn from prehistoric cave paintings?

 For the most part, cave paintings tell us what we already know: that there were modern humans in Africa, Europe, and Australia tens of thousands of years ago, and that these people were sophisticated enough to practice some form of art.
 This finding is confirmed by the discovery of many relics that are not cave paintings, such as flint tools, figurines and carved animal bones.
 Cave paintings confirm the existence of animals now completely extinct, such as the aurochs, or animals extinct in a certain area, such as the European bison (which has been extinct in most of Western Europe for 2,000 years).
 The distinctive Lascaux style of cave painting, which is the most famous, died out about 10,000 years ago when people in modern-day France began to adopt an agricultural lifestyle and settle in villages.

-See also What is food science?
+See also What is aerobic metabolism?

 The cave paintings may have been created simply for the sake of art.